imoghul/DTA-calculator/README.md

 #### FT2 SUM

-The syntax for FT2 SUM test preferences is as follows: ```Region(conditional):Data Field@Column#```.
-The first aspect to define is Region.
-A Region starts in the csv file when there is a row with only the first cell having text.
+The syntax for FT2 SUM test preferences is as follows: Under they key "FT2 SUM" is a list of dictionaries.
+Each dictionary corresponds to a data value to extract from the test file.
+Each dictionary has keys "title" and "column" with an option "region".
+The first aspect to define is region.
+A region starts in the csv file when there is a row with only the first cell having text.
 Calibration Data, Post Calibration Data, and UUT Responses are all examples of regions.
 This will only be included if necessary.
-As for the first entry, Model ID, it is not in a region therefore a Region should not be included.
-The next value to define, Data Field, is the value that is sought.
+As for the first entry, Model ID, it is not in a region therefore a region should not be included.
+The next value to define, title, is the value that is sought.
 This must be the text in the first cell in the row.
-After the '@' comes the column number, which is simply the number of the column that the data actually appears.
+After that comes the column number, which is simply the number of the column that the data actually appears in.
 The column numbers start at 1.

 Due to the nature of the SUM file, being that each file corresponds to one serial number, and data is spread across rows rather than columns, the script will go row by row checking for the data it needs.
 Therefore in the final summary, data will be logged in the order it appears in.